 Ginger Kerrick transferred to Texas Tech in the fall of 1989 after Physics Department Chair Walter Borst helped her secure financial aid.
-Kerrick wanted to be an astronaut.
+Kerrick wanted to be an astronaut and found the support she needed at Texas Tech to pursue her dream.
 In 1991 she secured a summer internship with NASA and by May of 1994 she was working full-time for the agency.
-She is recognized as the first Hispanic female NASA Flight Director.
-(Women@Nasa, Ginger Kerrick Celebrates 20 Years, and APS Physics bio)
+(Women@Nasa)

 Mary Jeanne van Appledorn (Music) was promoted to the rank of Horn Professor.